Jamie Young (basketball)

-Jamie Young (born June 14) is an American basketball coach.
-He is currently an assistant coach for the Philadelphia 76ers of the NBA.
+Jamie Young (born June 14, 1980) is an American basketball coach who is currently an assistant coach at Le Moyne College.
+He previously coached at the collegiate and professional levels.

 Coaching career

 Boston Celtics

-Young was with the Celtics franchise from 2000 until 2021.
+Young was with the Boston Celtics franchise from 2000 until 2021.
 He served as a video coordinator (2000–2007) and advance scout (2007–2011) for the Celtics before being hired as an assistant coach in 2011.
 Former Celtics head coach Doc Rivers praised Young for his "incredible work ethic" and "great basketball mind".

 Philadelphia 76ers

 In August 2021, the Philadelphia 76ers hired Young as an assistant coach.

+Collegiate coaching

+In October 2023, Young joined the staff of the Le Moyne Dolphins men's basketball team.
+Following a season on the coaching staff at Villanova University, he returned to Le Moyne in 2025.

 Personal life

-He is from Indiana.
-Young graduated from Blackburn College in 1998.
-He earned a bachelor's degree in physical education.
+Young is from Indiana.
+He graduated from Blackburn College in 1998, earning a bachelor's degree in physical education.